 Al Lautensager, of Entrepreneur magazine, recommends that companies hire people

 to write their copy for them.
-This is another way of saying that the email should be well written and interesting.
+This is another way of saying that the email should be well-written and interesting.
 Avoid stories with too many buzz words or exaggerated claims.
 Writing should be short and to the point.
 It should look and sound professional, and inspire people to take the next step by clicking on something or following another call to action.
-Remember that your emails are conversation starters designed to whet appetites and inform readers about news.
+Remember that your emails are conversation starters designed to whet appetites and inform readers about the news.
 They are not exhaustive deposits of information.

 As such, the news you give readers should be advertisement orientated – with many reasons for why someone should buy something, along with the benefits of a product versus the weak points of competitors, plus highlighted clients.
 Because you are using top-tier software, your emails will be customized for each reader.
-Capitalize on this by making each paragraph tie to a separate product, enabling people to get short, easy-to-read bits of exactly what they want to know.
+Capitalize on this by making each paragraph tied to a separate product, enabling people to get short, easy-to-read bits of exactly what they want to know.

 Reaching Gen X and Gen Y

 QuantumDigital, of Business 2 Community, cited that Gen X and Gen Y are both different groups with different expectations

 from email marketing.
 Gen X is naturally skeptical and tends to do a lot of research.
 You can capitalize on this by providing informative emails with very little marketing language.
 Focus on provable facts and links to stories that Gen X readers can follow for themselves, allowing them to see information about your product made by third parties, such as websites that specialize in testing and comparing products.
 Gen X will appreciate honesty in marketing.
 Consider letting your customers use a free trial to test out the product, giving them the chance to see if they like it.